Murder of Mark Tildesley: Initial search

-National appeals
+Appeals and reconstructions

+Shortly after Tildesley's disappearance, several witnesses reported seeing a boy who fitted his description being forcefully dragged away from the fairground by a "stooping man" between 7 pm and 8 pm that evening.
+Multiple further sightings were reported at the Langborough Road area of the town.

 In addition to a national poster campaign being launched, with every police station in the country displaying one, Tildesley's disappearance received regional and national news coverage.
-The Wokingham Times, The Times of London, the Daily Mail and the Daily Mirror all wrote about the story, and the case was also covered in ITV's Thames News.
 On 7 June, Tildesley's disappearance was mentioned on the premiere episode of the BBC television series Crimewatch UK.
 These first appeals resulted in 400 calls being made to the police by members of the general public.

-Shortly after Tildesley's disappearance, several witnesses reported seeing a boy who fitted his description being forcefully dragged away from the fairground by a Stooping Man between 7pm and 8pm that evening.
-Further sightings were at the nearby Cockpit Footpath on the corner of Denmark Street and Langborough Road as well as at Number 9 and Number 51 Langborough Road.
-One witness reported seeing a boy resembling Tildesley sitting on the wall of the Waitrose car park in Rose Street with a bicycle similar to his at his side at 8:10pm on the evening of his disappearance; however, Tildesley's parents found his bicycle was found chained to railings at the fairground half a mile away at exactly the same time.

-Reconstructions

-The day after the first Crimewatch UK broadcast, the police shot their first video reconstruction.
-A seven-year-old local boy dressed in clothes similar to those worn by Tildesley was filmed around Rose Street and at the fairground.
-Whilst only a partial reconstruction, it did get a positive response.
+The day after the first Crimewatch UK broadcast, the police shot their first video reconstruction using a local seven-year-old boy dressed in clothes similar to those worn by Tildesley.
 Two days before the first anniversary of Tildesley's disappearance, and with the Frank Ayers Fun Fair returning to Wokingham, a second police reconstruction was filmed.
 These included shots in Rose Court, Rose Street, Broad Street, Denmark Street, the Carnival Field and Langborough Road.
-Ten-year-old Paul Little played the part of Tildesley, whilst Peter Russell played the part of the Stooping Man.
-In the case's second appearance on the programme in just over a year, the footage was aired at 9:25pm on 13 June 1985 on Crimewatch UK.
-A full reconstruction of Tildesley's last known moments was broadcast, in which his mother took part.
-Over 1,000 people called in with information, one of the highest volumes in the programme's history.
+The footage was aired at 9:25 pm on 13 June 1985 on Crimewatch UK; over 1,000 people called in with information, one of the highest volumes in the programme's history.
+Overall, police received a massive public response with over 1,200 different individuals phoning in, who gave 2,500 potential leads.

-Success of appeals

-Overall, police received a massive public response with over 1,200 different individuals phoning in, who gave 2,500 potential leads, but little concrete evidence emerged.
-Crucially, Thames Valley Police never received any breakthroughs that would lead them to either Tildesley being found alive or, in the worst-case scenario, to the identity of the perpetrator(s) and/or the recovery of his body.